flexera-public/policy_engine_training/19_cwf/README.md

 All variables begin with a `$` character.
 A single `$` means the variable is scoped to the specific `define` block being executed, and `$$` means the variable is globally scoped and will persist as `define` blocks call other `define` blocks.

 Variables can be numbers, strings, array, or hashes.
-Lists and hashes can be created using JSON notation and the array index or hash fields are referenced by placing a string or number within `[]` characters just like you would in JavaScript.
+Arrays and hashes can be created using JSON notation and the array index or hash fields are referenced by placing a string or number within `[]` characters just like you would in JavaScript.
 Values can be appended to an array using `<<`.

 ```ruby
 $number = 1